Preface from the Authors

 Use of iCn3D

 iCn3D interactive molecular models are found in most chapters and sections.
 These models have been rendered to illustrate key points related to structure/function and are not presented just as attractive images.
-It is important that users interact with each models to enhance their understanding of the structure and function.
-Users can either click on the image and see an interactive popup model of the structure or use a link to go to a larger models in a separate window.
+Users must interact with each model to enhance their understanding of the structure and function.
+Users can either click on the image and see an interactive popup model of the structure or use a link to go to a larger model in a separate window.
 Mouse instructions are given on each page of the popup window.

 An example of an interactive iCn3D model presented in the book is the human nucleosome (3afa).
-Each iCn3D structure includes a Protein Data Bank (PDB) 4 digit alphanumeric code.
-We choose not to directly include iCn3D interactive models directly in the page.
-The size of the structure and the script necessary to produce the desired rendering make the load time for the page too long (especially when more than one model is presents in a given page.
+Each iCn3D structure includes a Protein Data Bank (PDB) 4-digit alphanumeric code.
+We choose not to directly include iCn3D interactive models directly on the page.
+The size of the structure and the script necessary to produce the desired rendering make the load time for the page too long (especially when more than one model is present on a given page.
 Instead, users can click on the image and a popup of the fully rendered model will appear.
 The user can modify the rendered model by clicking the top menu bar icon (=) and selecting from the dropdown menu.
 This requires some knowledge of the iCn3D GUI.
-Alteratively, the user can click the link in the legend underneath the image to get an expanded new window of the model directly through the full iCn3D user webpage.
+Alternatively, the user can click the link in the legend underneath the image to get an expanded new window of the model directly through the full iCn3D user webpage.

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...B2SwQHYDLj4BJ6